FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 for Limerick winter maintenance programme in 2025 and will additional resources be

-required if needed later in year.---
+required if needed later in year.
+---
 22

 **REPLY:**